-Student founders are a crucial component of a healthy startup ecosystem, and 36|86 is excited to host the inaugural Student Edition on June 4, 2017.
-The day-long event celebrates student entrepreneurship with programming tailored to the unique needs of young founders interested in taking an idea to market or growing an existing business.
+36|86 hosted the inaugural Student Edition on June 4, 2017.
+The day-long event celebrated student entrepreneurship with programming tailored to the unique needs of young founders interested in taking an idea to market or growing an existing business.

-Catch a student pitch competition, a fireside chat with inspiring names in student entrepreneurship and a networking reception with corporate partners, investors, potential mentors and more.
+36|86: Student Edition was comprised of a student pitch competition for $60,000 in total prizes, a fireside chat with inspiring names in student entrepreneurship and a networking reception with corporate partners, investors, potential mentors and more.

 Ed Pack Global (Lipscomb University: Kittrell Business Plan Competition)

 Eco-floater by Eco-enterprises (UT Martin: Skyhawk Venture Challenge)

 WINNER: Gigamunch (Tennessee Tech University: Eagle Works)